 Sec.
-9.96.
-Animal creating a public nuisance.
+9.96. - Animal creating a public nuisance.

 - 9.96.A.
-The owner of any animal which habitually barks, whines, howls, squawks, screeches, crows or causes any other noise which is objectionable due to pitch, frequency, timing, or any combination thereof; which is habitually at large, or habitually chases or runs after persons, other animals or vehicles; which unreasonably interferes with, destroys, or damages the property of other persons; which causes serious annoyance to neighboring residents or interferes with the reasonable use and enjoyment of other persons' property; which causes the fouling of the area by odor or attracts insects or other vermin, thereby creating unreasonable annoyance or discomfort for persons on adjacent properties, or otherwise causes a sanitary nuisance as defined in F.S. § 386.01; which is being kept in violation of any provision of F.S. ch.
-372, and related regulations promulgated by the Florida Fish and Wildlife Conservation Commission; or which is otherwise offensive such that it creates a nuisance, as defined in the Florida Statutes or at common law, shall be deemed to be permitting a public nuisance and to be committing an act in violation of this chapter, and shall be punished as provided for by law. - 9.96.B.
-An Animal Services Officer shall investigate an alleged violation of this section upon the receipt of three sworn affidavits of complaint from three individuals residing at different addresses in the vicinity of the animal(s) allegedly creating a nuisance.
-Such affidavits shall specify the address of the complainant; the address where the alleged offending animal(s) is (are) kept; the nature of the alleged act(s); the time(s) and date(s) of the alleged act(s); the name of the owner of the animal(s), if known;

-and a description of the animal(s).
-At the reasonable discretion of the animal services unit supervisor, based upon the unusual location of a particular property, or circumstance, where an alleged nuisance-creating animal is kept, an Animal Services Officer may rely upon only one or two sworn affidavits of complaint in conducting an investigation to determine whether probable cause exists for the officer to believe that a violation of this section has (have) occurred.

-9.96.C.
-Upon the receipt of sworn affidavits of complaint as provided for in section 9.96.B. and further investigation providing the Animal Services Officer with probable cause to believe a violation of this section exists, an Animal Services Officer shall issue the appropriate citation(s) to the owner of the animal(s) alleged to be causing the violation(s).
+The owner of any animal which habitually barks, whines, howls, squawks, screeches, crows or causes any other noise which is objectionable due to pitch, frequency, timing, or any combination thereof; which is habitually at large, or habitually chases or runs after persons, other animals or vehicles; which unreasonably interferes with, destroys, or damages the property of other persons; which causes serious annoyance to neighboring residents or interferes with the reasonable use and enjoyment of other persons' property; which causes the fouling of the area by odor or attracts insects or other vermin, thereby creating unreasonable annoyance or discomfort for persons on adjacent properties, or otherwise causes a sanitary nuisance as defined in Section F.S. § 386.01, Florida Statutes (2001); which is being kept in violation of any provision of Chapter 372, Florida Statutes (2001), and related regulations promulgated by the Florida Fish and Wildlife Conservation Commission; or which is otherwise offensive such that it creates a nuisance, as defined in the Florida Statutes or at common law, shall be deemed to be permitting a public nuisance and to be committing an act in violation of this chapter, and shall be punished as provided for by law. - 9.96.B.
+An Animal Care and Control Services Officer shall investigate an alleged violation of this section upon the receipt of three sworn affidavits of complaint from three individuals residing at different addresses in the vicinity of the animal(s) allegedly creating a nuisance.
+Such affidavits shall specify the address of the complainant; the address where the alleged offending animal(s) is (are) kept; the nature of the alleged act(s); the time(s) and date(s) of the alleged act(s); the name of the owner of the animal(s), if known; and a description of the animal(s).
+At the reasonable discretion of the animal controlservices unit supervisor, based upon the unusual location of a particular property, or circumstance, where an alleged nuisance-creating animal is kept, an aAnimal care and controlServices eOfficer may rely upon only one or two sworn affidavits of complaint in conducting an investigation to determine whether probable cause exists for the officer to believe that a violation of this section has (have) occurred. - 9.96.C.
+Upon the receipt of sworn affidavits of complaint as provided for in section 9.96.B. and further investigation providing the animal care and control Animal Services eOfficer with probable cause to believe a violation of this section exists, an aAnimal care and control Services eOfficer shall issue the appropriate citation(s) to the owner of the animal(s) alleged to be causing the violation(s).

 Sec.
-9.97.
-Female animals in estrus ("heat").
+9.97. - Female animals in estrus ("heat").